-University of Chicago, SSA/CHC IRB January 2018 School of Social Service Administration & Chapin Hall IRB
+University of Chicago, Crown Family School/CHC IRB January 2018 School of Social Service Administration & Chapin Hall IRB

 Guidance on Health Insurance Portability and Accountability Act (HIPAA)

 The Privacy Rule, at 45 CFR parts 160 and 164, establishes a category of health information, defined as protected health information (PHI), which requires an individual to provide signed permission, known as an Authorization that satisfies the Privacy Rule, before a Covered Entity can use or disclose the individual's PHI for research purposes.

 Under certain circumstances, however, the Privacy Rule permits a Covered Entity to use or disclose PHI for research without an individual's Authorization.
 One way a Covered Entity can use or disclose PHI for research without an Authorization is by obtaining proper documentation of a waiver of the Authorization requirement by an IRB or Privacy Board.